galfar/deskew/Gui/Readme.md

 Compiling Deskew
 ------------------------

-Deskew GUI is written in Object Pascal using Lazarus and it's LCL framework.
+Deskew GUI is written in Object Pascal using Lazarus and its LCL framework.
 Any recent Lazarus version should work.